 Pupusas is handmade corn tortillas stuffed with a variety of fillings.
 Unusually for El Salvador and indeed Central America it is a street food which also comes with a vegetarian option; filled with cheese, refried beans or both.
 Naturally it is also available with chicken or pork.
 Best served with a cold beer and cabbage it is very easy to wolf down 4-5 in a single sitting.
 Another food on the list with a national day, November 13 is National Pupusa Day.

 Zapiekanka A very popular street food in Poland.
 Zapiekanka is a halved baguette topped with mushroom onion and cheese which is then baked.
 Traditionally served with ketchup it’s basically a quick and easy Polish pizza.
-Dating back to communist times when food was scarce, in recent years it has become popular again and updated to include other toppings like ham, sausage and sweetcorn.
+Dating back to communist times and food shortages, in recent years it has become popular again and updated to include other toppings like ham, sausage and sweetcorn.

-Souvlaki was once considered the hamburger of Greece.
+Souvlaki for a longtime held the title of the hamburger of Greece.
 It lost that title rather ironically to the hamburger, but super cheap food is back in demand and Souvlaki has got its title back.
 Souvlaki is either lamb, beef, pork or chicken cooked on a rotating vertical spit.
-The vegetarian option is Souvlaki made with fried potato.
-It is traditionally served on a pita bread with salad usually accompanied by tzatziki which is a mix of yoghurt and cucumber.
+The vegetarian option is Souvlaki comes with fried potato.
+The traditional serving is on a pita bread with salad and an accompliament of tzatziki.
+This is a mix of yoghurt and cucumber.

 South Africa: Bunny Chow

 Bunny Chow originated in Durban and is almost unheard of outside of South Africa.
 This local delicacy consists of curry and meat served inside a hollowed out loaf of bread which acts as an edible container.
 The dish has a mysterious past and although it has an obvious Indian heritage, to this day there is no agreed account as to how it came into existence.
-It is a dish that was originally eaten by the working classes although like many street foods, Bunny chow has proved to be upwardly mobile.
-It is now as likely to be found on a street stall in the financial district as the townships.
+Originally popular with the working classes, like many street foods, Bunny chow has proved to be upwardly mobile.
+It is now as likely to appear on a street stall in the financial district as the townships.

 Poutine is Canada’s ultimate comfort food.
 It consists of chips, gravy and cheese curds.
 The dish originated in the truck stops of Quebec but has spread in popularity and Poutine is now sold across the world.
-As the dish has become more popular different toppings have been added to the three original ingredients.
+As the dish has become more popular different toppings are joining the three original ingredients.
 Some stalls serve a healthy version with sweet potato chips replacing the potato but many consider the high calorie count to be part of the appeal!
 Yet another dish on the list with amazing hangover curing properties it is a firm favorite with students.

 Tokneneng are one of the most popular street foods in the Philippines.
 They are chicken eggs that have been pre boiled (and shelled) then deep fried in batter.
 The orange colored batter they are famous for comes from the annatto powder used.
 Best eaten fresh while they are still crispy.
 Eat them dipped in vinegar, with a fish ball sauce or a sweet chili sauce.
 You can also find Quek, the same dish made with quail eggs.

 Sancocho is the national dish of Panama.
-A chicken soup which is actually more like a chicken stew, Sancocho is flavored with herbs, onion and culantro which provides the main flavor.
-Can be eaten as either breakfast lunch or dinner and is served with either rice or bread as well and the obligatory pimento hot sauce.
+A chicken soup which is actually more like a chicken stew, Sancocho seasoning includes herbs, onion and culantro which provides the main flavor.
+Panamanians like to eat Sancocho as either breakfast lunch or dinner.
+They serve it with either rice or bread as well and the obligatory pimento hot sauce.
 As well as being a delicious and filling meal in its own right Sancocho has almost mythical qualities as a hangover cure.
 Locals will stop off for some after a night out on the tiles.

 A few of words of caution before you dive into the exotic world of street food.
-Hygiene across the world might not be at the standard you are used to.
-In some places the tap water is not safe to drink, if that’s the case then stay away from ice cubes in drinks and any foods such as salads that require washing.
+Hygiene across the world might not be at the standard you expect.
+In some places the tap water is not safe to drink.
+As a result, stay away from ice cubes in drinks and any foods such as salads that require washing.
 Use the locals as a guide and aim to eat at places that are busy, as a high turnover means the food won’t have been sitting around in the sun for a long time.